pimotte/nomic/README.md

 **359** *Roleplaying in Court*

-A Trial features three roles:
+A Trial features at least these roles:

 - A defendant, the player charged with the violation.
 - A prosecutor.
+- A defense attorney.
 - A jury, comprised of at least one player.

 No player can take multiple roles in a single Trial, i.e. a player can not be both prosecutor and jury.